fabbiocrux/RR-workshop/README.md

 **Students** if you see anything missing or broken links please feel free to file an issue in this repo or let me know.
 Note that this is a public repo so if you create an issue it would be publicly be available.
-If you are concerned about privacy you can directly email me.
+If you are concerned about privacy you can directly email me.ccc